lfe/lfe/README.markdown

 more complex macros.

 Better and more documention.
-The documentation is still normal text files as Edoc and I are not in agreement on how things should work.
+The documentation is still normal text files as Edoc and are not in agreement on how things should work.

 ## v0.3

-This is the first version with the modified internal core forms and macro intefaces for the new CL inspired style and the older Scheme inspired style.
+This is the first version with the modified internal core forms and macro intefaces for the new CL-inspired style and the older Scheme-inspired style.

 Two new modules have been added: